-a) The fuel tank must conform in principle to the homologated appearance and location of the original tank; however its actual shape can be slightly changed to suit the rider's preference and increased fuel volume.
-The tank may also be modified below the upper frame line and under the seat.

-The tank may be replaced by a fuel cell and a structural cover.

-- b) The material of construction of the fuel tank may be altered from the one of the tank fitted to the homologated motorcycle. - c) All fuel tanks must be filled with fire retardant material (i.e. fuel cell foam, Explosafe), or be fitted with a fuel cell bladder. - d) Fuel tanks made of composite materials (carbon fibre, aramid fibre, glass fibre, etc.) must be lined with a fuel cell bladder. - e) All fuel bladders must conform to the FIA Standard FT3.5-1999, specifically for the chapters 2 (Fuel bladder lifetime), 3 (General requirements), 4 (Fittings and connections), 5 (Sampling and pretreatment), 6 (Testing) and 7 (Performance requirements). - This includes also that, as stated in 3, all fuel bladders should be supplied with a suitable fuel resistant polyurethane foam baffling, conforming to Mil Spec MIL-B-83054, SAE-AIR-4170 or equivalent.
+- a) The maximum capacity of the tank is 21.0 liters. - b) The fuel tank must conform in principle to the homologated appearance and location of the original tank; however its actual shape can be slightly changed to suit the rider's preference and increased fuel volume.
+The tank may also be modified below the upper frame line and under the seat. - The tank may be replaced by a fuel cell and a structural cover. - c) The material of construction of the fuel tank may be altered from the one of the tank fitted to the homologated motorcycle. - d) All fuel tanks must be filled with fire retardant material (i.e. fuel cell foam, Explosafe), or be fitted with a fuel cell bladder. - e) Fuel tanks made of composite materials (carbon fibre, aramid fibre, glass fibre, etc.) must be lined with a fuel cell bladder. - f) All fuel bladders must conform to the FIA Standard FT3.5-1999, specifically for the chapters 2 (Fuel bladder lifetime), 3 (General requirements), 4 (Fittings and connections), 5 (Sampling and pre-treatment), 6 (Testing) and 7 (Performance requirements).

+This includes also that, as stated in 3, all fuel bladders should be supplied with a suitable fuel resistant polyurethane foam baffling, conforming to Mil Spec MIL-B-83054, SAE-AIR-4170 or equivalent.
 This foam shall fill a minimum of 80% of the volume of the fuel bladder.
-Where rapid refuelling is expected, an anti-static foam conforming to Mil-Spec MIL-F-87260 (USAF) should be employed. - f) The fuel tank must be fixed to the frame from the front and the rear with a crash-proof assembly system.
+Where rapid refuelling is expected, an anti-static foam conforming to Mil-Spec MIL-F-87260 (USAF) should be employed.

+- g) The fuel tank must be fixed to the frame from the front and the rear with a crash-proof assembly system.
 Bayonet style couplings cannot be used, nor may the tank be fixed to any part of the streamlining (fairing) or any plastic part.
-The FIM SBK Technical Director has the right to refuse a motorcycle if he is of the opinion that the fuel tank fixation is not safe. - g) Any lower areas of the tank exposed to potential tyre/wheel debris (e.g. outside the frame or subframe) must have a layer of secondary protection. - h) The maximum capacity of the tank is 24 litres.

-- i) A cross over line between each side of the tank is allowed (maximum inside diameter 10 mm). - j) Fuel tanks with tank breather pipes must be fitted with non-return valves which discharge into a catch tank with a minimum volume of 250 cc made of a suitable material. - k) Fuel tank filler caps may be altered or replaced from those fitted to the homologated motorcycle, and when closed, must be leak proof.
-Additionally, they must be secured to prevent accidental opening at any time. - l) The same size fuel tank used in practice must be used during the entire event.
+The FIM SBK Technical Director has the right to refuse a motorcycle if he is of the opinion that the fuel tank fixation is not safe. - h) Any lower areas of the tank exposed to potential tyre/wheel debris (e.g. outside the frame or subframe) must have a layer of secondary protection. - i) A cross over line between each side of the tank is allowed (maximum inside diameter 10 mm). - j) Fuel tanks with tank breather pipes must be fitted with non-return valves which discharge into a catch tank with a minimum volume of 250 cc and a maximum of 350 cc made of a suitable material. - k) Fuel tank filler caps may be altered or replaced from those fitted to the homologated motorcycle, and when closed, must be leak proof.
+Additionally, they must be secured to prevent accidental opening at any time. - The same size fuel tank used in practice must be used during the entire event.